TomasS666/real-time-web-1920/README.md

 * Better authentication, especially when joining a namespace
 * Improvements on DOM manipulation
 * Better scalability
+* Move peer connection logic to the server?
+Or more towards the server

 ## Acknowledgements
 Robin, Ramon, Robert, Nick, Laurens, Guido, and possibly others for good ideas, helping with my concept, mental support.